awsdocs/amazon-route53-docs/doc_source/query-logs.md

 + [Amazon S3 Pricing](https://aws.amazon.com/s3/pricing)

 **Note**
-When you configure Amazon Route 53 to log DNS queries, you don't incur any Amazon Route 53 charges\.
+When you configure Route 53 to log DNS queries, you don't incur any Route 53 charges\.

 ## Stopping Query Logging<a name="query-logs-deleting-configuration"></a>